1. How can I get assistance with transportation of my vehicle?

 6. What are all the fees you charge for each transaction?

-A. The main fees we charge as Advance Motors are the $200 broker fee, $15 FedEx title mailing fee and a $10 wire transfer fee.
+A. The main fees we charge as Advance Motors are the $200 broker fee, $20 title mailing fee and a $15 wire transfer fee.
 Every transaction will have these fees on the invoice.
 Other applicable fees can be found under the “fee calculator” section of our website.
 If you are a Michigan resident there will be a 6% sales tax applied to the invoice as well as a $50 title processing fee, as we are required by the state of Michigan to collect taxes and process the title on your behalf.
 In some states a different broker fee amount may apply for home state purchases, you can contact our office at any time to obtain more information regarding the home state purchase policies and fees.

 1. Why do I have to pay deposit?

 A. The security deposit is what will give you bidding power, or the ability to bid.
 The amount of bidding power will depend on the amount of security deposit you submit, you can use the security deposit calculator under “make payments” to determine how much deposit you will need based on how much you want to bid.

 2. Can I use the deposit towards the purchase?

 A. Unfortunately the deposit cannot be used towards the payment.
 The security deposit will stay on the account until you are done bidding and wish to close the account and receive a refund.
 The only time your security deposit will be used is if you acquire any past due fees such as storage, relist fee, or late fees.